 The Far North's soaring mountain peaks, trail-filled national forests, alpine lakes, and wild rivers teeming with trout make it the perfect destination for outdoor enthusiasts, including hikers, cyclists, kayakers, and bird-watchers.
 You won't find many hot nightspots or cultural enclaves in this region, but you will find crowd-free national and state parks, crystal-clear mountain streams, superlative hiking and fishing, plus small towns worth exploring.
 And the spectacular landscapes of Lassen Volcanic National Park and Mt.
 Shasta are sure to impress.

-The wondrous landscape of California's northeastern corner, relatively unmarred by development, congestion, and traffic, is the product of volcanic activity.
+The wondrous landscape of California's northeastern corner is the product of volcanic activity.
 At the southern end of the Cascade Range, Lassen Volcanic National Park is the best place to witness the Far North's fascinating geology.
 Beyond the sulfur vents and bubbling mud pots, the park owes much of its beauty to 10,457-foot Mt.
 Lassen and 50 wilderness lakes.

 The most enduring image of the region, though, is Mt.
 Shasta, whose 14,179-foot snowcapped peak beckons outdoor adventurers of all kinds.
 There are many versions of Shasta to enjoy—the mountain, the lake, the river, the town, the dam, and the forest—all named after the Native Americans known as the Shatasla, or Sastise, who once inhabited the region.